robmcmullen/omnivore/design_docs/libdebugger.rst

 generate data useful for postprocessing.

  * calculate the current state of the machine
- * calculate the memory access
+ * calculate the memory access statistics for the frame

 Current State
 -------------------------------